Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_Pods_Multi-Attach_Error.md

     kubectl delete pod -n NAMESPACE POD_NAME --force --grace-period=0
     ```

-1. Log in to a manager node and proceed if the previous step did not fix the issue.
+    If this does not resolve the issue, then continue following this procedure.

-1. Describe the pod experiencing issues.
+1. (`ncn-mw#`) Describe the pod experiencing issues.

     The returned Persistent Volume Claim \(PVC\) information will be needed in future steps.